osmandapp/web/main/docs/user/plugins/contour-lines.md

 </TabItem>

 </Tabs>

->**NOTE**: If after loading the corresponding map you do not see that Hillshade or Slope are enabled, restart the application.

-### Hillshade map

 Hillshade allows you to explore topography by illuminating it with hypothetical lighting that simulates shadow casting, thus revealing curvature that would normally be hidden or obscured by, for example, large amounts of vegetation.
 Available [configurations](../map/configure-map-menu.md): the transparency of the shadow, and the zoom level at which the Hillshade map will be visible.